Education Resources for Ohio Adult Workers in Transition

 - Ohio Employment Projections - From the Department of Job and Family Services

-- Career Exploration (Ohio Labor Market Information) - Provides information for job hunters and those considering career changes.
+- Current Employment Statistics (Ohio Labor Market Information) - Provides information for job hunters and those considering career changes.
 View job postings, training options, average wages, expected average openings and related occupations.

 Choose a school or training program

-- Ohio Public Colleges & Universities - This map shows the University System of Ohio's 14 universities with 24 branch campuses, 23 community colleges, and adult workforce network program locations throughout the state.
+- Ohio Public Colleges & Universities - This map shows Ohio's 14 public universities (including 24 regional branch campuses), 23 community colleges, and adult workforce network program locations throughout the state.